 Sunday

-Our pilgrimage to the tomb of the apostle on the Way of St. James, declared a World Heritage Site by UNESCO and a European Cultural Itinerary by the Council of Europe, starts in the south of the Rías Baixas, in the historic town of Baiona, where the arrival of the caravel La Pinta on 1 March 1493 announced the news of the Discovery of America.
-Protected from the open sea by a beautiful bay is the Monterreal peninsula, where the Parador awaits you in the walled fortress.
-A paradise for tasting fish and seafood.
-From there you will enjoy dreamy sunsets where, in the distance, the Cíes Islands invite you to visit their cliffs, their beaches and dunes, their seabed and their unspoilt paths.
+Our pilgrimage to the tomb of the apostle along the Camino de Santiago, declared a World Heritage Site by UNESCO and a European Cultural Route by the Council of Europe, begins in the southern Rías Baixas, in the historic town of Baiona.
+It was here that the arrival of the caravel La Pinta on March 1, 1493, brought news of the Discovery of America.
+Protected from the open sea by a beautiful bay lies the Monterreal peninsula, where the Parador awaits you within its walled fortress.
+A paradise for savoring fresh fish and seafood.
+From there, you'll enjoy breathtaking sunsets with the Cíes Islands in the distance, inviting you to explore their cliffs, beaches, dunes, seabed, and pristine trails.

-Within the walled enclosure is the Baiona Royal Yacht Club, where you can go sailing and enjoy nautical tourism.
-You cannot leave Baiona without taking a tour of Monte do Boi and the Serra da Groba, from which the Rías Baixas look like a sober and colourful watercolour, without seeing the sunset at Cabo Silleiro, without visiting the Virgen da Roca viewpoint or without strolling through its splendid old town and its promenade.
+Within the walled enclosure is the Royal Yacht Club of Baiona, where you can sail and enjoy nautical tourism.
+You can't leave Baiona without taking a tour of Monte do Boi and Serra da Groba, from which the Rías Baixas look like a sober and colorful watercolor, without seeing the sunset at Cabo Silleiro, without visiting the viewpoint of the Virgin of Roca or without wandering through its splendid old town and its seafront promenade.